 The Atikamekw First Nation managed to keep their traditional language, their culture and their land.
 Atikamekw means whitefish in Atikamek.
 A "whitefish lake first nation" considered the best eating fish there is.

 Atikamekw First Nation who are members of the Algonquian language family and who are known for their famous birch bark expertise and for the canoes they create and build.
 Three Atikamek bands and four communities in the Mauricie region of Quebec.

-The mission and the vision of the Economic and Social Development plan prepared by the Council of the Atikamekw First Nation are divided into five strategic areas: employability, entrepreneurship, funding, business networks and Atikamekw industries.
+The mission and the vision of the Economic and Social Development plan prepared by the Council of the Atikamekw First Nation are both divided into five strategic areas: employability, entrepreneurship, funding, business networks and Atikamekw industries.

 Employability as in "rapidly Increase the employment rate of the Atikamekw"; entrepreneurship as in "support those who wish to create an SME; funding as in "Increase access to financing";